osumb/challenges/docs/ChallengeLogic.md

   Then R14 becomes R3, R3 becomes R4, R4 becomes R14, and R13 stays put
   ```

-__In order for a regular to vacate his/her spot and challenge someone else, the must email a director or admin before
+__In order for a regular to vacate his/her spot and challenge someone else, he/she must email a director or admin before
 the challenge window opens.
 This is to guarantee that all alternates know that the spot is open before they make a
 selection__